andypike/rectify/readme.md

 ## What's next?

-We're also considering how we can improve view logic.
-We may introduce a lightweight way to create a Presenter Object that can contain the presentational logic for a view (or component).

-Also, we stated above that the models should be responsible for data access.
+We stated above that the models should be responsible for data access.
 We may introduce a nice way to keep using the power of ActiveRecord but in a way where your models don't end up as a big ball of queries.
-We're thinking about Query Objects and a nice way to use raw SQL.
+We're thinking about Query Objects and a nice way to do this and we're also thinking about a nicer way to use raw SQL.